 The mudroom transformation really evolved over the few weeks that I was thinking about it and planning the details of the design.
 I was originally planning on adding design details on one wall of the room and just painting the other walls.
 My ideas kept growing and growing until it enveloped the entire mudroom.
 It’s not that big of a space but it still created a lot more work for this project.

-My original idea was to just extend the white board and batten across the wall it was already on and install some sort of wall treatment (brick or shiplap) above that area with a shelf and covering the bench with plywood.
+My original idea was to just extend the white board and batten across the wall it was already on.
+Then install some sort of wall treatment (brick or shiplap) above that area with a shelf.
+I also was planning on covering the bench with plywood.
 I actually repainted this whole space the same grey as in the kitchen because that was my intention, to just do the brick above the bench.

 The more I thought about the brick, the more of it I wanted.
 If I do more than just above the board and batten, then I should do it everywhere.
 Go big or go home!

 – White trim paint

 – Coat hooks

 (Faux Brick and German Schmear supplies listed HERE.)

 The faux brick walls were the biggest undertaking of this project.
 They sell the faux brick panels in large sheets so its easy to cut to size and add to the wall.
 Just incase you missed it, check out the details of how I created this wall here: DIY FAUX BRICK GERMAN SCHMEAR.
 I go over the details that make the walls look seamless and perfect!